UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-java.md

    If the user has opted out, this method returns `null`, so be sure to handle that case.
    :::

-#### Server-Only Integration
+#### Server-Side Integration

-If you're using server-only integration (see [Publisher Integration Guide, Server-Only](../guides/custom-publisher-integration.md)), follow these steps:
+If you're using server-side integration (see [Publisher Integration Guide, Server-Side](../guides/custom-publisher-integration.md)), follow these steps:

 1. Store this identity as a JSON string in the user's session, using the `tokenGenerateResponse.getIdentityJsonString()` function.